Nikon Z9 Camera Review

 Yes, sometimes the Z6 is the better low light camera in terms of focus.
 I'm talking about real low light levels, below 0EV.
 The reason has to do with having a bigger photosite than the Z9 (and Z7 models).
 More area = more photons = more data for the focus system.
 But it's a little trickier than that.
 The real advantage the Z6 has is that the focus rows have more vertical area (short axis) than the Z7/Z9.
 Because they have similar horizontal area (long axis) for their focus systems, what I think tends to happen in low light, particularly with low contrast areas, is that the Z6 simply finds something to grab hold of that the Z7/Z9 won't see.
 Maybe it finds a little short axis detail that the Z9 doesn't, and that's enough to lock on.

-The kumquat is the the Z6 doesn't have the focus horsepower that the Z9 has.
+The kumquat stuck in the gears is that the Z6 doesn't have the focus horsepower that the Z9 has.
 If both cameras can see detail, the Z9 tends to win, simply because of EXPEED7 over EXPEED6.
 If Nikon were ever to stack the Z6 sensor and give it EXPEED7, they'd have a real winner in light where my eyes can't even focus.
 I'm not overly concerned about a Z9 in low light, though.
 I will try to make sure that it has areas of contrast to focus on, though.
 I could see in some pre-dawn situations with elephants, for instance, that the Z9 wasn't finding anything it could recognize to focus on, and I had to help it.
+Note that the subject detection mechanism doesn’t recognize an elephant, which is part of the issue.

 Which brings me back to the added customizations that Nikon put back into the Z9: AF-ON+AF-area and AF-area itself.
 Everyone should be setting their Z9 up with some form of hybrid autofocus.
 By hybrid, I mean that the camera is normally set for one way of invoking focus (button and area), but you've got controls configured to immediately override that.
 For instance, you normally use Back Button Focus with Wide-area (Large) and Subject Detection.
-But at the press of another button you can do a lot of things: switch AF-area mode, or cancel Subject Detection, for instance (the latter is a kludge, but it can be done).
-Some wildlife photographers early on discovered that not using Back Button Focus, but to leave the shutter release set to Auto-area AF, and then program the AF-ON button to AF-ON+AF-area (3D-tracking).
+But at the press of another button you can do a lot of things: switch AF-area mode, or cancel Subject Detection, for instance (the latter is a kludge that involves Recall settings, but it can be done).
+Some wildlife photographers early on discovered that not using Back Button Focus, but to leave the shutter release set to Auto-area AF, and then program the AF-ON button to AF-ON+AF-area (3D-tracking) gave them better and more consistent results.

 There are literally dozens of ways you can configure the focus system to have a split personality like that, which is why I complained so loudly to Nikon when they removed AF-ON+AF-area as a button customization on the earlier Z models.
 Nikon still needs to do some cleanup, but the Z9 now joins the D5/D6 (and a lesser degree D850/D500) in being able to change focus decision making on demand.